Dawa1090/haven-of-houseplants/client/README.md

 ## Getting Started
 1. Clone this repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Install the required Python dependencies using pipenv: pipenv install
+4. Activate the virtual environment: pipenv shell
-2. Install the required dependencies: npm install
+5. Install the required frontend dependencies: npm install
-3. Start the development server: npm start
+6. Start the development server for both the frontend and backend: npm start - python app.py
-4. Open a web browser and visit http://localhost:3000 to access the application.
+7. Open a web browser and visit http://localhost:3000 to access the application.

 ## Technology Stack